 Have a Good Breakfast

 Eating a good meal early in the morning helps you get mentally and physically energized to start the day.
-Generally, it’s recommended to have a balanced meal high in protein, along with complex carbohydrates and healthy fats.
+Generally, it’s recommended to have a balanced meal along with complex carbohydrates and healthy fats.

 Keeping in with the streamlined approach here are a couple quick and healthy ideas:

 - Smoothies – fruit, protein powder or nut butters, a handful of baby greens and some yogurt or almond milk can make a healthy a filling breakfast.
 You can even put everything together in single-portion freezer bags, ready to toss in the blender for breakfast in seconds.

 - Oatmeal – oats are a longstanding breakfast sample for a good reason.
 Low-sugar oatmeal has to improve fullness and help keep your appetite in control.
 From quick microwave recipes to overnight oatmeal that practically makes itself, there are plenty ways to get creative here.